rescript-lang/rescript-compiler/CONTRIBUTING.md

 install the binaries into `bin` and lib files into `lib`.

-First it will try to generate `bin/config_whole_compiler.ml` based on existing OCaml installation, if it fails, it will try to invoke `buildocaml.sh` to install an OCaml compiler from scratch, and retry again.
+First it will try to generate `bin/config_whole_compiler.ml` based on existing OCaml installation, if it fails, it will try to invoke `node scripts/buildocaml.js` to install an OCaml compiler from scratch, and retry again.

 ### Publish Process